dhh1128/codecraft.co/introducing-marks.md

 Because of this, I think some kinds of propagation calculations will need to have caveats attached, if the compiler also detects the existence of phenomena that make calculation imperfect. :-(

 ---

-Thoughts On Bridging the &#8220;Lacuna Humana&#8221; | Codecraft (2015-06-15 10:07:40)

-[…] my next post, I’ll describe my bridge more concretely.
-Even before I do, though, the discussion above […]

----

-Know Your Limits | Codecraft (2015-02-05 08:47:48)

-[…] I’m a sadder but wiser programmer now. :-) I need to add marks such as +reasonable upper bound and +reasonable lower bound to the intent programming language […]

----

-How to point in code | Codecraft (2014-09-25 08:39:02)

-[…] how the semantic marks that I’ve discussed in previous posts provide a powerful way to qualify and query this sort […]

----

-In Which Warnings Evolve Wings | Codecraft (2014-08-06 08:46:14)

-[…] marks that I’ve recently described provide a nice, uniform solution to this hodgepodge of […]

----